1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 a) Majestic God.
 (Ps 50:21; 115:3-4, Mal 3:6, He 12:28-29; Gen 39:9; 50:19-20).
 Being before time, the Father is greater than all we could fathom.
 The father is better knowing the Father.

-b) “From the beginning” might refer to Jesus Christ in His pre-incarnate eternal state (1 Jn 1:1; Col 1:16-18).
-If so, this would stress God’s mercy in sending His Son to live among us.
-The Eternal One lives in time in human flesh.
+b) “From the beginning” could refer to Jesus Christ in His pre-incarnate eternal state (1 Jn 1:1; Col 1:16-18).
+If so, this emphasizes God’s mercy in sending His Son to live among us.
+The Eternal One exists in time in human flesh.

-John uses no term to designate Him, since He in His glory can not easily be known.
-God’s people, however, do know Him.
+John does not use any term to refer to Him, since He in His glory cannot be easily known.
+However, God’s people do know Him.
 Even the “little children” know Him, though as Father.
 Definitions and doctrines are limiting.
-Words can open or close our thoughts.
-God hates idol worshipers because they dreadfully misconstrue Him.
+Words can expand or confine our thoughts.
+God hates idol worshipers because they terribly misunderstand Him.

-We need to grow in our knowledge of Him as we expand our conception of God from the experiences He takes us through.
-Only may the scriptures form our boundaries, like friendly yet firm guards.
-Like in a friendship, we can develop our knowledge of Him.
+We need to grow in our knowledge of Him as we broaden our understanding of God through the experiences He guides us through.
+Only the scriptures should shape our boundaries, like friendly yet firm guards.
+Just as in a friendship, we can deepen our understanding of Him.

 3) Your relationship with Him will grow over time.